 “This challenge is not something that one organization is going to solve: it has to be a collective effort,” says Bailey.
 Federal agencies, public libraries, research institutions and private corporations, each with different budgets and mandates, must come together to address the issue of storage and associated concerns.
 And, as technology accelerates and emulation of older systems becomes more difficult, Digital Dark Age preppers may need to consider not just the survival of data, but the possibility that it may be misunderstood.
 Getting future readers to parse what we’ve preserved, and to make sense of that information, is an existential challenge without easy answers.

-The basic lingua franca of the internet is bits: zeroes and ones that lack intrinsic meaning without software and hardware.
-These bits are effectively linguistic symbols, which can be transmitted over long distances and represent wildly different objects — a string of ones and zeros might represent a photograph, video, sound or text.
+As Rosenzweig puts it: “Because digital data are in the simple lingua franca of bits, of ones and zeros, they can be embodied in magnetic impulses that require almost no physical space, be transmitted over long distances, and represent very different objects (for instance, words, pictures, or sounds as well as text).”
 Barring the invention of some extraordinary universal translation system, making sense of these binary codes without knowing how they were intended to be read is impossible.
 Also consider online disinformation, spread either by humans or artificial intelligence.
 Many digital archives already struggle to exclude or annotate content, not to mention living websites like Wikipedia, Twitter or Facebook, which must be continuously monitored for harmful or fraudulent content.
 “If you exclude fake news, does that mean you run the risk of a non-representative archive?” asks Bailey.
 “We are open to removal if there’s a reason, and we do it.”

 Public and private organizations and policy-makers will need to decide what content should be restricted, embargoed, or scraped from the web entirely, and design robust digital repositories that can weather the ravages of time.
 People with limited resources must also be ensured the ability to preserve their data; long-term storage should be designed for equity as well as for sustainability.
 Finally, we must be judicious in what we store and preserve, creating a meaningful collection for future historians.
 Our future — and our past — depend on it.